-- 1. Describe your data collection process, list tools that will be used to evaluate your program and explain the timeframe for collecting data (i.e. weekly, monthly, and quarterly) and how information will be maintained (e.g. manual or electronic).
+- 1. Describe your data collection process, list tools that will be used to evaluate your program and explain the timeframe for collecting data (i.e., weekly, monthly, and quarterly) and how this information will be maintained (e.g., manual or electronic).
 Data collected should also relate to the stated goals and objectives. - 2.
-Explain how you plan on tracking and evaluating the project to ensure that the stated goals of project are met.
-Discuss how this information will be analyzed to determine success. - 3.
+Explain how you plan on tracking and evaluating the program/project to ensure that the stated goals of project are met. - 3.
 Explain the results you plan to achieve for the participants in your program.
 Your results should reflect on the objectives you stated in your application.